 Elvis is currently working on FOGG 2 with Executive Producer Kelly Frey.
 He’s also written a TV pilot called Strawberry Plains, which was in the top 30 scripts in the prestigious AMC’s Drama Pilot category at the 2018 Austin Film Festival (over 10,500 scripts were entered).
 While still not able to quit his day job, Elvis writes almost every day and is happy to hang with his brothers and sisters of the TSA.

 Writer Gary Frazier, who writes as G. Robert Frazier, spent most of his career as an award-winning newspaper reporter and editor, routinely covering local government, politics, business, crime, and education in Tennessee.
 When the newspaper industry imploded, he found a new outlet for his creative pursuits as an author and screenwriter.

 His short fiction has appeared in two volumes of Our Voices: Williamson County Literary Review.
 He also wrote a flash-fiction piece, “The Twister,” which appeared in Alfred Hitchcock Mystery Magazine’s November 2015 issue.
 But his true passion is screenwriting, which he finds as a much more fun medium.

-He has served as a script competition reader for the prestigious Austin Film Festival and Nashville Film Festival’s screenwriting competition, having read and rated more than 750 scripts.
+He has served as a script competition reader for two prestigious competitions, having read and rated more than 750 scripts.

 When he’s not writing, he’s reading.
-He frequently writes book reviews for Bookpage and Killer Nashville, and has previously written book reviews for Blogging for Books, US Review of Books, and Chapter 16, the website for Tennessee Humanities.
+He frequently writes book reviews for Bookpage, Killer Nashville, and Chapter 16, the website for Tennessee Humanities, and has previously written book reviews for Blogging for Books and US Review of Books.
 He has interviewed several authors for The Big Thrill, the online magazine of the International Thriller Writers.